 What's important is whether or not you have any prior criminal history.
 There is a good chance, if you hired experienced counsel, that your charges can be dismissed.
 If that happens, then we can expunge your record down the road.

 Immediately hire local counsel and do not speak with law enforcement unless that local counsel is with you.
 You need to have someone advising you, especially in drug cases, because investigators do want to speak with you and find out what you know.
 That should not be done without the aid of an experienced attorney who could maybe work out a deal on the front-end before you do say anything to them.

 Call an attorney who will help you through the process.
 It's very important that you do not enter a plea to that crime.
-If you are convicted, you will lose your driver's license for a year.
+If you are convicted, you will lose your driver's license for 6 months.
 It depends on whether you have any prior criminal history.
 In any event, you need to speak to a local attorney who can tell you about the process.
 If you were given a ticket, don't pay it, because that will be considered a guilty plea, which could nonetheless result in your license being suspended.

 Any criminal offense, no matter how minor it is can affect you in your career and later in life.
 I never recommend anyone going into court without representation.
 There's no way you will know all the options available to you, and if you make a mistake now, it makes it very difficult to correct later on.

 The biggest mistake spring breakers make when they come to Daytona Beach, they listen to the police officer who says, "Pay the fine.
 Your parents won't find out and you won't have to come back to Florida."
 You need to seek legal advice from an attorney in Daytona Beach.
 If you pay that ticket, you will have entered a plea to a criminal offense.
 You will then have a record that you will not be able to expunge down the road.

 Yes.
 Any experienced criminal defense lawyer will be able to recognize the problems with a search and seizure.
 You file motions to suppress and let the judge decide.
 If that evidence is suppressed, then your charge may go away.